vkaxcore/masternode/README.md

-# Setting Up a VKAX Masternode (Complete and Final Version)
+# Setting Up a VKAX Masternode

 This guide provides a comprehensive, step-by-step process to set up a VKAX masternode using a VPS.
 It includes all necessary commands and explanations to help even first-time users succeed.